✅ Key Takeaways

 Common Concentrations: Quick Reference Table

 The table below shows the resulting concentration for the most common retatrutide vial sizes (5 mg, 10 mg, 20 mg) with either 1 mL or 2 mL of BAC water.
-Most researchers find 2 mg/mL (from a 10 mg vial + 5 mL water) overly dilute and prefer 5–10 mg/mL for smaller injection volumes.
+Most people find 2 mg/mL (from a 10 mg vial + 5 mL water) overly dilute and prefer 5–10 mg/mL for smaller injection volumes.

 All doses are expressed in insulin units (IU) as marked on a standard U-100 insulin syringe, where 100 IU = 1 mL.